Gorgios/advent-2022/README.md

 #### Day 15
 * I went with brute force for part2 instead of trying to find a optimal solution.
 I was afraid it could take forever to complete, but it finished in 11 second, so I'm happy that another day is complete!

+#### Day 16
+* Definitely the hardest puzzle so far.
+I'm not very proud of my code.
+I had to introduce caching to solve problem in finite time ;).
+I know my solutions are not optimal, part 1 seems to be fast, but part 2 takes about a minute.